pkrukowski1/HINT/README.md

 # HyperInterval: Hypernetwork approach to training weight interval regions in continual learning

+## Abstract
+Recently, a new Continual Learning (CL) paradigm was presented to control catastrophic forgetting, called  Interval Continual Learning (InterContiNet), which relies on enforcing interval constraints on the neural network parameter space.
+Unfortunately, InterContiNet training is challenging due to the high dimensionality of the weight space, making intervals difficult to manage.
+To address this issue, we introduce HyperInterval, a technique that employs interval arithmetic within the embedding space and utilizes a hypernetwork to map these intervals to the target network parameter space.
+We train interval embeddings for consecutive tasks and train a hypernetwork to transform these embeddings into weights of the target network.
+An embedding for a given task is trained along with the hypernetwork, preserving the response of the target network for the previous task embeddings.
+Interval arithmetic works with a more manageable, lower-dimensional embedding space rather than directly preparing intervals in a high-dimensional weight space.
+Our model allows faster and more efficient training.
+Furthermore, HyperInterval maintains the guarantee of not forgetting.
+At the end of training, we can choose one universal embedding to produce a single network dedicated to all tasks.
+In such a framework, hypernetwork is used only for training and can be seen as a meta-trainer.
+HyperInterval obtains significantly better results than InterContiNet and gives SOTA results on several benchmarks.

+## Teaser
 Train interval embeddings for consecutive tasks and train a hypernetwork to transform these embeddings into weights of the target network.

 ![Scheme of HyperInterval training method](HyperInterval.png)